Yasmin Batliwala will be speaking in March about some of the work A4ID has been doing in respect to gender equality and gender mainstreaming.

-As part of our Business and Human Rights Knowledge Group series of 2017, Advocates for International Development is delighted to invite you to a roundtable discussion:
+As part of our Business and Human Rights Knowledge Group series of 2019, Advocates for International Development is delighted to invite you to a panel discussion:

 The topic for 2016 was the Modern Slavery Act.